-One reason Advantage Learning Center, founded in 2001, stands out is that both my husband, Stan Schwartz and I are Penn Ph.D.'s with decades of experience teaching college level students and/or working in industry.
+One reason Advantage Learning Center, founded in 2001, stands out is that both my husband, Stan Schwartz and I are Penn Ph.D.'s, with decades of experience teaching college level students and/or working in industry.
 We know the kind of math, reading, and critical thinking skills most colleges and employers seek.
 We're passionate about helping students achieve their potential and tailor our teaching to each student's individual needs.

 I enjoy the challenge of assessing new students and helping make their learning easier and less stressful.
 I'll never forget the surprise and gratitude of one parent when I realized that her 9th-grade daughter, whom I was helping with math, was reading at a fourth or fifth-grade level.
 Her school discipline issues, as well as her grades, were symptoms of deeper underlying issues.
 With focussed reading lessons, both her grades and her attitude started to improve.
 I love making a difference in students' lives!